Home » Beauty » Hair » Senegalese Twists: 47 Gorgeous Ideas to Help You Slay this Look

 beautiful lady wearing long brown Senegalese braids

 Otherwise known as rope twists, Senegalese twists are a protective hairstyle you can achieve with or without hair extensions.
-It involves dividing a sectioned part of your hair into two strands and wrapping them around each other firmly.
+It involves dividing a sectioned part of your hair into two strands and wrapping them firmly around each other.

-Senegalese twists are one attachment hairstyle that’ll never go out of style.
-You just have to expect more tweaks and variations that accentuate the beauty of this hairdo.
+Senegalese twists are an attachment hairstyle that’ll never go out of style.
+They’ve existed for ages and are vital to our African heritage.
+And in these contemporary times, you can only expect more tweaks that accentuate the beauty of this hairdo.

 How Long do Senegalese Twists Last?

 If your hair is relaxed, this hairdo can last up to six or eight weeks, depending on how you maintain it.
-It can also last that long (or less) if you’re a naturalista.
-It just depends on you.
+It can also last that long (or less) if your hair is natural.
+It majorly depends on how you maintain the ‘do.

 Are Senegalese Twists Bad for Your Hair?